Immigration Lawyers for Fort Lauderdale, FL

 Can a U.S. citizen sponsor their parents for permanent residency?

-Yes, U.S. citizens who are at least 21 years old can petition for their parents to become permanent residents of the United States.
-This falls under the “immediate relative” category, meaning no annual visa number limitations exist.
-However, the sponsoring child must still demonstrate their ability to support their parents financially, and the parents must meet all admissibility requirements under U.S. immigration law.
+Yes, U.S. citizens aged 21 or older may petition for their parents to become permanent residents of the United States.
+This falls under the “immediate relative” category, which means there are no annual visa number limits.
+However, the sponsoring child must still demonstrate their ability to support their parents financially, and the parents must meet all U.S. immigration law admissibility requirements.

 Are there minimum income requirements for sponsoring a family member for immigration?

 Sponsors must meet specific income thresholds based on the Federal Poverty Guidelines.
 They must demonstrate an income of at least 125% above the federal poverty level for their household size, including the intending immigrant.
-If the sponsor’s income does not meet this threshold, alternative options include using assets or finding a joint sponsor who meets these requirements.
+If the sponsor’s income does not meet this threshold, alternative options include using assets or finding a joint sponsor who does.

 How long does it take to obtain a green card through family-based immigration?

-Processing times vary significantly depending on the relationship category and the current workload at USCIS.
+Processing times vary significantly by relationship category and current USCIS workload.
 Immediate relatives, such as spouses, parents, and unmarried children under 21 of U.S. citizens, often have shorter wait times, typically ranging from 12 to 18 months.
 Other family members, like siblings or married children, may face longer wait times due to visa caps and country-specific backlogs.
 For these categories, the process can take several years.

-Considering all the difficulties and factors involved, it’s understandable that you might feel intimidated by family immigration challenges.
-But you aren’t alone when you turn to us.
-We are all bilingual, and we’ll be dedicated to solving your immigration problems.
-Call 954-241-4209 or email us to get started.
+Given the complexities involved, it’s understandable that you might feel intimidated by the challenges of family immigration in Fort Lauderdale, Hollywood, and surrounding areas.
+But you aren’t alone.
+We are all bilingual and dedicated to solving your immigration problems.
+Call 954-241-4209 or contact us online to get started.

 Practice Areas